-Today, Empire Ranch is owned by the Bureau of Land Management (BLM) and comprises over 64,000 acres known as the Los Cienagas Natural Conservation Area.
+Today, the Empire Ranch is owned by the Bureau of Land Management (BLM) and comprises over 64,000 acres known as the Los Cienagas Natural Conservation Area.
 You can read the full History of the Empire Ranch here.
 Many movies over the years have been filmed at Empire Ranch, most notably, Bonanza, Gunsmoke, the 1957 version of 3:10 to Yuma, the Outlaw Jose Wales , Oklahoma, The Cowboys, and of course John Wayne in Red River.

 Don’t Miss The Empire Ranch Fall Roundup Each November

 Every November there is a Roundup and Open House, now called the Cowboy Festival, well worth a visit by your whole family.
 Read about the Fall Roundup here and watch a slideshow of the event.
-Every year there is a film fundraiser event at the Loft.
-This year is Wednesday August 10.
+Every year there is also a film fundraiser event at the Loft.

 The Kannally Ranch was originally owned by two brothers who purchased this property in 1903.
 They were later joined by 2 sisters and a brother.
 No heirs were conceived, so the ranch was willed to the Defenders of Wildlife.
 Eventually, it was deeded to the State of Arizona, then became Oracle State Park and the Center for Environment Education.

 Oracle State Park is a 4,000 acre wildlife refuge in the foothills of the north slope of the Catalina Mountains.
 Currently the park is not open to the public Monday - Friday.
 On weekends, the park offers day-use picnic areas and over 15 miles of trails for use by hikers, mountain bikers and equestrians.
 In addition, a section of the Arizona Trail crosses through the park.

 The ranch house is a unique Mediterranean / Moorish style structure listed on the National Register of Historic Places.
 Generally, you can take a self-guided tour during the week, or take a docent-guided tour on weekends.
 The ranch house may be reserved for group use or weddings.
 From the patios you can enjoy sweeping views of granite boulder outcrops and, in the distance, the San Pedro River Valley and Galiuro Mountains to the east.